Ra's al Ghul: Publication history

-Created by editor Julius Schwartz, writer Dennis O'Neil and artist Neal Adams, he was introduced in Batman #232's "Daughter of the Demon" (June 1971).
-Adams discussed how he designed the character in a 2007 Wizard interview "First of all, Denny O'Neil started as a journalist, and so his experience with costume characters was always a forced experience.
+Created by editor Julius Schwartz, writer Dennis O'Neil, and artist Neal Adams, he was introduced in Batman #232's "Daughter of the Demon" (June 1971).
+Adams discussed how he designed the character in a 2007 Wizard interview: "First of all, Denny O'Neil started as a journalist, and so his experience with costume characters was always a forced experience.
 When the idea came to Julie Schwartz that "we're kind of reviving old characters.
 What do we want to do for a new character?"
 Denny's tendency - and I understood it totally - was not to go to a costumed character with superpowers, but to go to a Moriarty type.
-When Denny presented it, here I was as a comic book artist who was used to doing fairly realistic stuff having to deal with, "Hey, no costume."
+When Denny presented it, here I was as a comic-book artist who was used to doing fairly realistic stuff having to deal with, "Hey, no costume."
 How do I make him unique?
 Because after all, we are pandering to our audience a little bit.
 How does he become unique?
-So I sort of went down the list of things that I could do that didn't offend my sensibilities as an artist and as a person that lived in the world.
+So, I sort of went down the list of things that I could do that didn't offend my sensibilities as an artist and as a person that lived in the world.
 How do you make a person unique?
 And then I realized there are people that look unique, that present their personality with their physiognomy - like Jack Palance, for example.
 Jack Palance is incredible to look at."

 Character overview

 Raʼs al Ghul is an international criminal mastermind whose ultimate goal is a world in perfect environmental balance.
 He believes that the best way to achieve this balance is to eliminate most of humanity.
-Ra's usually tries to assault the world's human populace with a biological weapon, such as a genetically-engineered virus.
-He is aided in this quest by the Lazarus Pits, reservoirs of rejuvenating chemicals that restore the dead and dying to life; these pits have granted him a lifespan of several centuries.
+Ra's usually tries to assault the world's human populace with a biological weapon, such as a genetically engineered virus.
+He is aided in this quest by the Lazarus Pits, reservoirs of rejuvenating chemicals that restore the dead and dying to life, a reference to the biblical story of Lazarus, who was resurrected by Jesus; these pits have granted him a lifespan of several centuries.
 He regards Batman as his worthiest opponent, addressing him as "Detective" out of respect for his intellectual brilliance, and has frequently sought to make the Dark Knight his successor.
-He is one of the few criminals in Batman's rogues gallery to have deduced his secret identity as Bruce Wayne, but keeps silent on the matter due to the same sense of respect for Batman.
+He is one of the few criminals in Batman's rogues' gallery to have deduced his secret identity as Bruce Wayne, but keeps silent on the matter due to the same sense of respect for Batman.
 For his own part, Batman's opposition to Raʼs is complicated by both his own respect for al Ghul's genius (if not his goals and methods) and his attraction to his daughter, Talia, which she reciprocates.